FIVE

 we become.

-a love we know cause we
+love we barely know cause we

-don’t just hear it said or sung
+we can’t hear it said or

-below shoal and shell the
+shoal and shell the

-unabated mining doesn’t always feel so good
+unabated mining doesn’t always feel

-but this type of love comes in and plans to stay
+of love comes in and plans

 in all who will